GluuFederation/docs-gg-prod/docs/source/tutorials/angular-oauth-role-security.md

 1. Navigate to `Configuration > Manage Custom Script > Introspection`

 1. We have demo script.
-Copy the introspection script [here](https://raw.githubusercontent.com/GluuFederation/gluu-gateway-setup/version_4.1/gg-demo/introspection_script.py) and replace it in `Script` field and `enable` the `introspection_sample` script.
+Copy the introspection script from [here](https://raw.githubusercontent.com/GluuFederation/gluu-gateway-setup/version_4.1/gg-demo/introspection_script.py) and replace it in `Script` field and `enable` the `introspection_sample` script.
 You can add new script or update existing.

 ![angular-demo-10.png](../img/angular-demo-10.png)

-## Gluu Gateway configuration (RP)
+## Gluu Gateway configuration

-Let's first register the resources in Gluu Gateway.

 In this demo, we are going to register and protect the resources using `gluu-oauth-auth` and `gluu-oauth-pep` plugin.
 We will register the `/company/??` path with the scope expression i.e. role base rules.